dgem/kube-101/2 Install app.md

 _**Note** At this point in time the app won't be available on the internet_

-## Exposing the app

-* run `kubectl apply -f service.yaml`

-Again, fire up `kubectl proxy` and navigate to the service.
-Once it's created you should see an external IP address.
-You can then then call the /ready probe and should get an `OK` response.
+Use the Kubernetes UI / Dashboard to see what's been deploy and check the logs of the app, you should see something similar to: